8 clever ways to hang a bird feeder, even if you don’t have a tree

 (Image credit: Getty Image)

-Window mounted bird feeders are also a fuss-free option.
+Window-mounted bird feeders are also a fuss-free option.
 All you need is a clear plastic window bracket with outdoor suction cups to secure in place.
 Just remember, the heavier your feeder is, the more suction cups you’ll need to invest in.
 Best of all, window bird feeders are incredibly versatile.
-If you didn’t want to place on glass windows, you can also fix the suction cup brackets to PVC or varnished smooth wooden window frames, a door window or even a garden shed window.
+If you don’t want to place them on glass windows, you can also fix the suction cup brackets to PVC or varnished smooth wooden window frames, a door window, or even a garden shed window.

 Bear in mind, birds can’t grasp what windows are so may well try to fly into them.
 However, you could install window alert decals (vinyl) or window identification devices that will help birds from harming themselves.